 - Low bandwith makes it ideal for practical IoT deployments with less data and/or with data transmissions which aren’t constant as you can read in the Hamburg bridge and the lightning detection cases below (and also in, for instance, waste management where you just need to know whether a waste bin is full or not or in smart parking where you want to ‘know’ if a parking spot is free or not).

 - Wireless, easy to set up and fast deployment.

 - Security: a layer of security for the network and one for the applicaton with AES encryption, not a luxury knowing the concerns and security risks regarding IoT.

 - Open: an open alliance and an open standard.

 Cisco developed a LoRaWAN offering whereby LoRa, WiFi and cellular are brought together.
-Cisco’s LoRaWAN offering, a boost for LoRa, is primarily targeting on vertical industry use cases and applications such as asset tracking and management, logistics, utilities, smart cities, digital ceilings and agriculture as you can read on Cisco’s site.
+Cisco’s LoRaWAN offering, a boost for LoRa, is primarily targeting on vertical industry use cases and applications such as asset tracking and management, logistics, utilities, smart cities, digital ceilings and agriculture.

 In the PDF which describes Cisco’s solutons for LoRaWAN we, among others also see environment monitoring, leak detections and street lighting as the image from the brochure (PDF opens) below indicates.

 Is LoRa a good fit for the connected home?